Viceroyy/Arsenal/README.md

 </details>

-### Further optimizations
+### Instruction sets
-If your CPU doesn't support the AVX2 instruction set, you can disable it in project settings.
+If your CPU doesn't support the AVX2 instruction set, you can use SSE2 instructions instead in project settings.
 Currently AVX2 instructions are selected in project settings.

 ## FAQ